 - For applicants with seven or more hours of college credit, all college-level work will be included in the calculation of the GPA.
 Applicants with a GPA below 2.5 (4 pt. scale) will need to successfully complete additional college-level courses to raise their cumulative GPA.

 - Applicants will be required to show proof of residency as part of the application process.
 For an approved list of documents, please see this link.

 - Out-of-district applicants will be considered for admission after all qualified and eligible in-district applicants have been offered admission.

 - Applicants with temporary visas will not be considered until all qualified and eligible in-district and out-of-district applicants have been offered admission.

 - Learn more about residency and District #540 boundaries.

 - All applicants must take the ATI TEAS (Test of Essential Academic Skills) Version 7.
 The ATI TEAS Version 7 may be taken twice in an application period (September - January 15).
-Preparation material for the ATI TEAS Version 7 can be found at https://atitesting.com/teas-prep.
+Preparation material for the ATI TEAS Version 7 can be found on the TEAS website.